Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 The model also abstracts from productivity shocks.
 Suppose otherwise that $I$ firms have a stochastic process for their productivity.
 As the competitive fringe anchors the price, fluctuations in productivity would be solely reflected in markup changes.
 As a consequence, firms would adjust their inventories even more procyclically.
 At high productivity, the firm would find it optimal to produce more.
 If the productivity shocks are mean-reverting, as productivity increases today, the conditional expectation of productivity tomorrow is lower than the current level.
 Consequently, the firm optimally increases today's inventories to save on marginal costs.
 In Proposition \ref{prodshocksprop} in Appendix \ref{productivityshocks}, I analyze this case and show that the procyclical nature of inventories is reinforced.

-Lastly, the framework abstracts from modelling trade separately from domestic transactions.
-This choice is motivated by the observation that introducing trade costs to ship goods to different countries would not change any of the results in this section.
+Lastly, the framework abstracts from modeling trade separately from domestic transactions.
+This choice is motivated by the observation that introducing trade costs would not change any of the results in this section.
 The intuition is simple: introducing destination-specific cost shifters, such as iceberg trade costs, changes the steady-state size of each sector but, in this model, does not affect the response of the economy to shocks.

-In summary, this theoretical framework encompasses a richer pattern of propagation of final demand shocks in the network and highlights the key interplay between network features and inventories.
-We can now read the empirical patterns discussed in section \ref{evidence} through the lens of the model.
+In summary, this theoretical framework encompasses a richer pattern of propagation of final demand shocks in the network and highlights the key interplay between the features of supply chains and inventories.
+This allows me to analyze the trends discussed in the introduction through the lens of the model.
 The higher fragmentation of production over time should, all else equal, increase output growth volatility.
 On the other hand, the decrease in the concentration of exposure shares should reduce the volatility of demand.
-Combining these, we should observe that, over time, output elasticities increase, yet we cannot conclude anything about overall volatility in the economy.
-The rest of the section tests the key mechanism directly and provides quantitative counterfactuals to disentangle the role of longer and more complex chains from the one of higher diversification and quantify the total effect of these trends on economic fluctuations.
+Combining these, we should observe that, over time, output elasticities increase.
+However, whether these trends increase or decrease overall volatility depends on the relative strength of inventory amplification versus diversification.
+The remainder of the section tests the key mechanism directly and provides quantitative counterfactuals to disentangle the role of longer chains from the one of higher diversification and quantifies the total effect of these trends on economic fluctuations.